-For example, if a car occupant slams their head on the dashboard, the brain may get a contusion on the front side (impact of the dashboard) and on the back side (brain ‘bounces’ to the back side of the skull).
+For example, car accident lawyers often deal with vehicle occupants who slam their head on the dashboard, the brain may get a contusion on the front side (impact of the dashboard) and on the back side (brain ‘bounces’ to the back side of the skull).
 Similarly, this dual injury can occur if a person’s head is hit on the left or right side.

 Contusion symptoms depend on which parts of the brain are affected.
 For instance, when the brain’s frontal lobe is damaged, the patient may have diminished language skills, poor decision-making, impaired moral judgment, and decreased intelligence.